FujiwaraTakuya/Fujis-Endosoma/Deepwoken RP-Combat Concept.md

 # Actions
 These are the actions you can perform during Combat in no particular order, listed as such:
 - Move - Move up to 15ft, Run up to 30ft, or Sprint up to 60ft
-- Quick Attack -
+- Quick Attack - Perform a short, quick attack with varying speed amongst weapons
-- Critical Attack
+- Critical Attack - Perform a strong but obvious attack with various offensive properties based upon weapon
-- Uppercut
-- Feint/Attack-Cancel
-- Block
-- Parry
-- Dodge
-- Dodge-Feint
-- Vent
+- Uppercut - Evading an incoming attack, you weave around/under the Physical attack before attempting to launch yourself and your opponent skywards
+- Feint/Attack-Cancel - Fake an attack/cancel an attack mid-way through swinging at the cost of Posture
+- Block - Guarding against any and all damage geared towards them in exchange for Posture damage
+- Parry - Attempt to deflect an attack with high risks for a large reward
+- Dodge - Move up to the maximum Move distance to dodge out of most attacks with invincibility/damage reduction
+- Dodge-Feint - Feign a large-moving dodge to side-step 5ft in a direction of choice
+- Vent - Use 40 Tempo to blow away every creature within 5ft 20ft away without damage
-- Wait
+- Wait - Spend 1 Second doing nothing
-- Cast Mantra
+- Cast Mantra - Perform a specialised action using Ether to assault your enemy(ies)
-- Feint Mantra*
-- Quick-Equip Item/Equipment
+- Feint Mantra* - Cancel the usage of a Mantra and its Ether consumption to bait an attack in or switch up attacks.
+(Note: Only certain Attunements can allow you to perform this sort of Action)
+- Quick-Equip Item/Equipment - Swap out a held item or bring out a held item from the Player's inventory
+- Throw Item/Weapon - Take any held item in-hand and lob it at at a Target within range.
+- Use Item/add/switch Equipment - Depending on the item in-hand, use it for its intended effect/switch pieces of equipment
+- Action Break - Once per-round, a Player can spend an Action Break to change their queued actions after  seeing each Action happen during Combat; even if interrupted, they can start new Actions instead based on how much time is left during the Round.

 # Combat Explained
 ## Combat Part 1: Round 1: Battle-Start